 - Keyed padlocks, on the other hand, have a lot more options.

 There are also padlocks that have something called a shrouded shackle.
-These have shoulders of that come a little higher along the shackle than normal.
+These have shoulders that come a little higher along with the shackle than normal.
 So, it’s much harder to cut the padlock.
+These kinds of locks are rarely used to secure a house or apartment and are not the safest types of locks.

 These locks are frequently used on external doors in residential buildings in addition to deadbolts.
 They can also be used as the main security measure on the door.
 Even so, they shouldn’t be used as the main source.
 The lock cylinder happens to be in the knob and not on the door.
 These locks can be broken off the door easily with a few tools like a wrench, pliers, or a hammer.